 3. Make a Long-Term Plan for Student Loan Repayment

 It's been possible to put money toward your loans anyway, and make a bigger impact on the principal balance since interest isn't accruing.
-But if you've taken advantage of the pause and haven't paid loan bills in almost two years, 2022 will be the year that it's important to reintegrate that payment back into your budget.
-The pause will officially end on January 31, 2022.
+But if you've taken advantage of the pause and haven't paid loan bills in almost two years, take steps to ensure you're ready for payments to resume.

-First, contact your student loan servicer to find out what your next payment will be.
+First, contact your student loan servicer to find out the amount of your next payment.
 Then look at that budget you've created and identify whether you can afford the bill on your current income.
 If not, ask your servicer to change repayment plans.
 As a federal loan borrower, you have access to generous repayment programs like income-driven repayment, which lowers bills to a portion of your income and may even provide forgiveness after 20 to 25 years of payments.

 4. Give Your Insurance Coverage a Checkup